thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Fixed the installer so it properly detects a local instance of Microsoft SQL Server 2012.
 - Fixed Windows Live Password Changer due to updates on the Windows Live site.
 - Updated Chrome Copy To Clipboard extension, it now installs from the Chrome web store to comply with the latest release of Chrome.
-- Fixed bug where updating personal notifications for a single Secret could update personal notifications for other Secrets.
+- *ixed bug where updating personal notifications for a single Secret could update personal notifications for other Secrets.
+**
 ## Release Notes 7.8.000048

 ### Main Focus: Windows Live password changer and COM+ dependencies